hassanmehedi1/pc-monkey-server/README.md

 ## [Live Website](https://pc-monkey.web.app/)

 ### Description

 This website is pc parts manufacturer who sell parts of pc in wholesale.
 This website is made with react, firebase, mongodb, express. this is a full responsive website.
 This website implements full CRUD operation. all buttons are functional here.

 ### Features Of My Site

 - Server Side
- -Used Jwt token for verifying
+  *Used Jwt token for verifying
- -used cors
+  *used cors
- -express used as nodejs framework
+  *express used as nodejs framework
- -nodemon was implemented
+  *nodemon was implemented
- -verify admin used for admin role
+  \*verified admin used for admin role

 - Home
   - Contains 5 Sections